Planning Your First Trip to the United States: Tips and Suggestions

 Research the Top Destinations and Attractions

-The US has incredible natural wonders like the Grand Canyon, vibrant cities like New York and Los Angeles, national parks full of wildlife, and so much more.
+The US has incredible natural wonders like the Grand Canyon, vibrant cities like New York and Los Angeles, national parks full of wildlife, Orlando and so much more.
 Figure out what interests you the most – beaches, mountains, big cities, historical sites, road trips, etc. – and research the top destinations and attractions that fit your interests.
+For instance, Florida is commonly known for their stunning beaches so Key West Snorkeling is perfect for adventure-seekers.
 The US National Park Service website and travel booking/review sites like TripAdvisor are great resources.
 Make a list of your must-see places.

 Find Cheap Flights to Get There